Cold Spots – The Winchester House

 No one can doubt its influence, and few dispute the fact that the Winchester House of Mystery is, in fact, haunted.

-Over the past ninety-nine installments of Cold Spots, we’ve gone to some pretty interesting places, some well known and others obscure, in every state of the union.
-For this, our 100th installment, I wanted to do a story about one of my favorite haunted hot-spots.
+Over the past ninety-nine installments of Cold Spots, we’ve gone to some pretty exciting places, some well-known and others obscure, in every state of the union.
+For this, our 100th installment, I wanted to do a story about one of my favorite haunted hot spots.
 If you already know about the Winchester House of Mystery, you share my fascination.
-If you don’t, you’ll find out why this house is one of my favorite haunted locations in the world.
+If you don’t, you’ll discover why this house is one of my favorite haunted locations worldwide.

 Fifteen years later Sarah’s husband, William, died of tuberculosis, which brought the young widow to the depths of despair.
 Desperate for answers as to how much tragedy could befall someone like her, Sarah sought out a psychic.
 The medium told Sarah that the spirits of those killed by Winchester rifles, ALL of them, were seeking revenge against her family.
 The psychic also told her that Sarah was next.
 But, she said, there was a way out.

-So dedicated to the house and her mission was Sarah that, when a massive earthquake struck and destroyed a large portion of the house in 1906, the workers didn’t even bother clearing away the rubble and just built on top of the collapsed section.
+Sarah was so dedicated to the house and her mission that, when a massive earthquake struck and destroyed a large portion of the house in 1906, the workers didn’t even bother clearing away the rubble and just built on top of the collapsed section.
 She took the earthquake as a sign that she’d been spending too much time on the front section and subsequently ordered the front thirty rooms sealed.
-Construction continued until her death in 1922.
+Construction continued until she died in 1922.

-While most homes are haunted by echoes of the past, the Winchester House is the only one where the ghosts were invited by the builder.
+While echoes of the past haunt most homes, the Winchester House is the only one where the ghosts were invited by the builder.
 In fact, there have been so many ghost sightings in the various rooms and hallways that counting them is close to impossible.
 Given the nature of the haunting, some believe that there are hundreds of displaced spirits still roaming the halls.
 Some place the number even higher.
 Most reports come in the form of phantom footsteps, unlocked doors, and cold spots, but there are a few that are stranger than most.

 One common apparition is that of a man who has appeared in hallways and in photographs.
 When seen, he appears to be working on the house, repairing the damage that age brings.
 He wears heavy carpenter’s overalls and is believed to be one of Sarah’s workers who is still trying to build onto the house.
 Others have smelled chicken soup cooking in kitchens that haven’t been used since Sarah died.
 Other guides have heard their names called from empty rooms.